Being a good neighbour

 Enactus Derby

-You could also join Enactus Derby, a student-led society, which is part of a global network of university students.
+You could join Enactus Derby, a student-led society, which is part of a global network of university students.
 Enactus Derby currently has team projects focused on food sustainability, plastic waste reduction, and supporting homeless people.
 There are opportunities for you to start up your own project supported by a team of advisers from industry and the University.